nasa/fprime/docs/UsersGuide/best/hub-pattern.md

 ```

 ### Implementation Notes
-It is recommended to set static IPs for both nodes if using a multi-computer system.
-This should prevent any unwanted DHCP IP requests which
-would change the adderss of either the host or client computer.

 All instances names should be unique across the entire F´ System.
-Instances with the same name may mix telemetry and logging together with no
+Instances with the same name may mix telemetry and logging together with no differentiation between deployments.
-solid way to differentiate between deployments.

 If telemetry and event connections are tied to the hub, the setup order in setupTopology in obcBTopology.cpp will need to be slightly
 reordered.
 This should be a swap between `configureTopology()` and `regCommands()`, which should match the following: